 Focus on the Next Interview

-A reason to play the numbers game is to not give yourself the time to feel defeated and embarrassed.
+A reason to play the numbers game is to not give yourself the time to feel defeated and embarrassed after interview rejection.
 This is why we emphasize the need to play the numbers game.
 By that we mean: apply to as many position openings as you can.
 If you have enough interviews, then you won’t remember how bad the last one was.
+Need more jobs to apply for?
+We compiled a constantly updating job board just for you.

 Follow the Roadmap